 The tool generates branch names following these prefixes:

-- Non-code tasks (docs, dependencies, etc.)
+feature/orfeat/- New featuresbugfix/orfix/- Bug fixeshotfix/- Urgent fixesrelease/- Release preparationchore/- Non-code tasks (docs, dependencies, etc.)

-Branch names are always lowercase with hyphens separating words (e.g., feature/add-user-authentication
+Branch names are always lowercase with hyphens separating words (e.g., feature/add-user-authentication).

 - Bun v1.2.23 or higher